xmd404v2/link-rubber/README.md

-# Link Rubber - Navigation Safety Chrome Extension
+# LinkDuck - Navigation Safety Chrome Extension

-Link Rubber is a Chrome extension that intercepts navigation events and checks URLs for safety before allowing browsing.
+LinkDuck is a Chrome extension that intercepts navigation events and checks URLs for safety before allowing browsing.
 It provides immediate feedback on whether a site is safe, suspicious, or unsafe.

 ## Features